icaros-usc/EvoStone2/README.md

 ## Running DeckSearch Experiment (Distributed on USC HPC)

 Running the experiment on USC HPC is a bit more tricky because .NET is not supported natively there.
-Therefore, you need to first build a singularity container and use the provided script to run the experiment.
+Therefore, you need to first build a [Singularity](https://sylabs.io/docs/) container and use the provided script to run the experiment.

 First, log into the HPC:
 ```